 The executive summary is the most important section because it is the first section that investors and bankers see when they open the business plan.
 It provides a summary of the entire business plan.
-It should be written last so that you don’t leave any details out.
+It should be written last to ensure that you don’t leave any details out.
 It must be short and to the point, and it should capture the reader’s attention.
-The executive summary should not exceed two pages long.
+The executive summary should not exceed two pages.

 3. Industry Overview

 The industry overview section provides information about the specific industry that the business operates in.
-Some of the information provided in this section include the major competitors, industry trends, and the estimated revenues.
+Some of the information provided in this section includes major competitors, industry trends, and estimated revenues.
 It also shows the company’s position in the industry and how it will compete in the market against other major players.

 4. Market Analysis and Competition

 The market analysis section details the target market for the company’s product offerings.
-The section confirms that the company understands the market and that it already analyzed the existing market to determine that there is adequate demand to support its proposed business model.
+This section confirms that the company understands the market and that it has already analyzed the existing market to determine that there is adequate demand to support its proposed business model.

 Market analysis includes information about the target market’s demographics, geographical location, consumer behavior, and market needs.
 The company can present numbers and sources to give an overview of the target market size.